June Yamagishi: History

 Yamagishi was born in Ise City, Mie Prefecture, Japan.
 He has been active in the Japanese blues and jazz scene since the early 1970s.
 In 1972, he formed the West Road Blues Band in Kyoto along with vocalist Takashi "Hotoke" Nagai, guitarist Shinji Shiotsugu, bassist Tadashi Kobori, and drummer Teruo Matsumoto.
 The band soon became one of the main acts in then thriving blues scene in the Kansai region.

-In 1975, Yamagishi went on to join a soul band named So Bad Revue, and in 1979, he released the first album under his name titled Really?!.
+In 1975, Yamagishi left the West Road Blues Band to join a soul band named the Sooo Baad Revue, and in 1979, he released the first album under his name titled Really?!.

 During the 1980s, he played with bands Myx and Chickenshack (a Japanese band different from the British Chicken Shack) and in the 1990s, he formed the Band of Pleasure with guitarist David T. Walker and drummer James Gadson and released three albums before they disbanded.

 In 1995, Yamagishi left his well-established career behind in Japan to live in New Orleans where he still lives today.
-Since he found his home in the Crescent City, he has played with musicians including Earl King, Henry Butler, Davell Crawford, Marva Wright, George Porter Jr. among many others aside from the two groups he has been a member of.
+Since moving to New Orleans, he has played with musicians including Earl King, Henry Butler, Davell Crawford, Marva Wright, George Porter Jr. among many others aside from the two groups he has been a member of.